ClemensX/ShadedPath12/README.md

 * **Sample1** Draw a lot of lines to mark the floor and ceiling of the world, some lines of text and a coordinate system at the origin point.

 # Features for 0.1.3

+**Update History:** Fixed Hands/Controller rendering: Some Oculus Platform SDK features require a complicated registration process.
+This prevented non-registered users from being able to download and render Avatar parts like hands or controllers.
+Fixed by using other API to request avatar specification without using Platform SDK.

+There are a number of new classes where I began work to rewrite object rendering.
+Goal is to have a better code structure and better performance.
+If you want to look at this experimental code see mass2.cpp and MeshObject.cpp.

 [Details for MeshObject rendering](meshObjectShader.md)